This article was originally featured in the Retailist on October 3rd, 2022.

 Ecommerce has introduced yet another factor that impacts the sales tax process: the marketplace facilitator.

 These are platforms where third-party sellers of any size and geographic area can facilitate retail sales, including the collection/processing of payments, in exchange for compensation.
 They’ve been around for years, and today some of the household names are Amazon, eBay and Etsy.

-Thresholds to ignite sales tax reporting obligations are generally the same for marketplace facilitators as for online sellers.
+Thresholds to ignite multi-channel sales tax reporting obligations are generally the same for marketplace facilitators as for online sellers.
 The good news for sellers: In states with these laws in place, for the most part, sellers don’t have to worry about collecting sales tax for sales through the marketplace.
 The marketplace facilitator is responsible for collecting and remitting the applicable sales tax.

 Sellers do need to monitor these sales if they also sell through avenues outside a marketplace, such as their own website, via resale and so on.
 Even though the marketplace is collecting and remitting that tax, those sales need to be accounted for to determine whether a company has reached economic nexus thresholds and may need to collect and remit sales tax on their own website.
 (In most states, these “gross receipts” can and usually do count toward economic nexus thresholds.)

 For online sellers, another concern regarding facilitators is inventory.
 Marketplace facilitators can maintain inventory for a seller in many different states, creating potential physical nexus and sales tax obligations – sometimes completely unknown to the online seller.
 Recently, (as of September of 2022) Pennsylvania ruled in favor of online sellers and stated that inventory managed by a marketplace facilitator where the seller has no direction of where the inventory is stored will not create sales tax nexus in Pennsylvania.
 This is a small win for online sellers.